 On entry to school, teachers undertake a baseline assessment of all reception pupils.
 The information gathered is used to provide the basis for how schools measure the progress each child makes during their primary school career.

 In year 1 all children are assessed on their phonic knowledge.
-Any child who doesn't achieve the pass mark (which was 32/40 last year) will re-take the test in year 2.
+Any child who doesn't achieve the pass mark (which is usually around 32/40) will re-take the test in year 2.